pbearne/wp-author-avatars/readme.txt

 5. List of users with name and biography

 == Changelog ==
+= 1.9.3 =
+renamed function causing redeclare error

 = 1.9.2 =
-Added aa_user_show_last_post_type flister to aloow setting of post type for last post link added defaulted to author page if no last post is returned
+Added aa_user_show_last_post_type filter to allow setting of post type for last post link added defaulted to author page if no last post is returned

 = 1.9 =